unlv-evol/PatchIntegrator/README.md

 ```
 ### Running Patch Integrator
 #### 1. Database Setting
-**PI** running on `MySQL` database engine.
+**PI** runs on `MySQL` database engine.
 Modify the `database.properties` file and add your MySQL `username` and `password`:
 ```properties
 development.driver=com.mysql.cj.jdbc.Driver
 development.username=USERNAME
 development.password=PASSWORD
 development.url=jdbc:mysql://localhost/Patch_Integrator
 ```
-You can choose a different name for the database.
-Simply edit `Patch_Integrator` in the `development.url` property above.
+You can choose a different database name.
+To do this, simply edit `Patch_Integrator` in the `development.url` property above.
 Please make sure that another database with the same name doesn't exist, since it'll most likely have a different schema and the program will run into problems.

 #### 2. Create Dataset
+The program requires a text file consisting of the following: (i) GitHub repo of the `mainline` (SOURCE_REPO), (ii) GitHub repo of the `divergent fork` (DIVERGENT_REPO) and (iii) list of `patches` to be integrate from `mainline` to `divergent fork`.
+Each line in the text file should include the complete URL of repos in common separated format.
+We have included  a sample of the `reposList.txt` file.